-A CT (computed tomography) procedure can cost anywhere from $300 to over $6000.
-Booking a CT scan on Sesame guarantees you the best price on an imaging appointment near you.
-The specific cost of a CT scan usually depends on where you live, and what part of the body is being scanned.
+A CT (computed tomography) procedure can cost anywhere from $300 to about $7000, depending on whether or not you're insured and the type of health plan that you have.
+The specific cost of a CT scan also usually depends on where you live, and what part of the body is being scanned.
 Additionally, paying for CT scans without health insurance can be more expensive than paying for one if you’re insured.
 Depending on the insurance company, the deductible of your insurance plan, or if you are uninsured, the out-of-pocket costs of these diagnostic imaging services can vary significantly.
 That’s why it’s important to understand the average cost of a CT scan nationally and in your specific region to make a more informed and financially sound decision.

 National Range: $300-$6,750

 A CT scan (computed tomography scan) is a tool that doctors use to get a cross-sectional view of soft tissue, blood vessels, bones, and other structures inside your body.
 CT Scans take a series of x-rays of the body and use computer processing to combine them into the cross-sectional images that doctors use to diagnose conditions and develop treatment plans.
 CT scans are helpful in diagnosing internal injuries, treatment planning and monitoring, and disease detection.
 While often performed in hospitals' radiology departments, CT scans are generally outpatient procedures.
 This means that you can go home on the same day that you receive your scan.

 CT Scans are performed with contrast and without contrast.
 Contrast is a dye used to enhance your imaging and is only needed in specific instances.
 Check with your referring physician if you're unsure which CT scan is right for you.